 - Glaciers and Ice Caves.
 Visit Vatnajökull, Europe’s largest glacier, and explore the ice caves that formed within it.

-- Volcanos: You can traverse volcanic landscapes, including lava fields, craters, and geothermal areas, where you can soak in natural hot springs.
+- Volcanoes: You can traverse volcanic landscapes, including lava fields, craters, and geothermal areas, where you can soak in natural hot springs.

 - The Northern Lights: Experience the aurora borealis dancing across the sky.

-We researched 24 of the best-quality, affordable Viator excursions you can book for Iceland.
+We researched 24 of the best-quality, affordable Viator excursions available for booking in Iceland.
 Book ahead with free cancellation.

 Iceland Remote Work Visa Summary